asirihewage/crew-vape-bot/README.md

 #Ex: bot.send_message(-1001545752396, "Hi") -> 1664758714 is the chat ID (For private messages, group ID = Chat ID)
 ```
 ## Owner
-This repository is owned by @astoneshi
+This repository is owned by @Ddqpv

 ## License
 MIT, Not for Commercial purpose